ddur/Warp-iMagick/warp-imagick/README.txt

 = Do I have both required PHP extensions installed? =

-1. WordPress 5.2 and above: Administrator: Menu -> Tools -> Site Health -> Info -> Expand "Media Handling" and check if "ImageMagick version string" and "GD version" have values.
+1. Administrator: Menu -> Tools -> Site Health -> Info -> Expand "Media Handling" and check if "ImageMagick version string" and "GD version" have values.
-2. WordPress 5.1 and below: Install [Health Check & Troubleshooting](https://wordpress.org/plugins/health-check/) plugin.
-Open "Health Check" plugin page and click on "PHP Information" tab.
-You will find there all PHP extensions installed and enabled.
-Search (Ctrl-F) on page for "Imagick" and "GD".
-3. WordPress Editor class must be WP_Image_Editor_Imagick (or Warp_Image_Editor_Imagick) but **NOT** WP_Image_Editor_GD.
+2. WordPress Editor class must be WP_Image_Editor_Imagick (or Warp_Image_Editor_Imagick) but **NOT** WP_Image_Editor_GD.
-4. PHP-Imagick extension must be linked with ImageMagick library version **6.3.2** or newer.
+3. PHP-Imagick extension must be linked with ImageMagick library version **6.3.2** or newer.
-5. PHP-GD extension version must be at least 2.0.0 to be accepted by WordPress Image Editor.
+4. PHP-GD extension version must be at least 2.0.0 to be accepted by WordPress Image Editor.

 = Does my web hosting service provide PHP-Imagick and PHP-GD extensions? =